NYPL/archival-processing/processing-manual/inclusive-description.md

 Use title case for folder titles.
 Capitalize all words in a title except articles (a, an, the), prepositions under five letters (in, of, to), and coordinating conjunctions (and, but).

 **Titles of Published Works**
 Underline the titles of published works on the physical folder, and italicize in ASpace using \<title> tags.
-For works, such as papers, essays, or journal article titles, surround the title in quotation marks: “Title Name Here.”
+For works such as papers, essays, or journal article titles, surround the title in quotation marks: “Title Name Here.”
+See the [Titles of Works](https://nypl.github.io/archival-processing/processing-manual/inclusive-description/#titles-of-works) section below for more detail.

 **Punctuation and Folder Titles**